Seminar

 Assessment method

--Attendance and active participation in debates; reading notes; biographical notes; moderation of debates; preparation of a pre-dissertation (definition of a subject and a problem, presentation of a working method, bibliography).
+-Attendance and active participation in debates; reading notes; biographical notes; moderation of debates; preparation of a progress report (definition of a subject and a problem, presentation of a working method, a field survey, bibliography).

 -Continuous assessment 40%, pre-dissertation 60%.